Muslims gather at mosques for first Friday prayers since Israel-Hamas war started

 “Prayer is a weapon for devout Muslims,” he added, “For those of us who have not been given the opportunity by God to take up arms to defend the honor and religion of our Muslims brothers, then we can take up our weapons by raising our hands asking God for His blessings.”

+More than 200 people also rallied in front of the National Monument in Indonesia’s capital on Friday, waving banners expressing solidarity with the Palestinians.

-— Niniek Karmini, Jakarta, Indonesia
+— Niniek Karmini and Edna Tarigan, Jakarta, Indonesia

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.